the-Jinxist/busha-assessment/README.md

 ## Getting Started
 The base url for this application is https://neo-swapi.herokuapp.com/.
 The documentation for this service can be found at: https://documenter.getpostman.com/view/17909079/2s935soh6Z

+## Dockerization
+I was able to dockerize the environment: docker.io/library/busha-assessment:latest.
+The Dockerfile should also be available in the project